SwedbankPay/developer.swedbankpay.com/modules-sdks/pax-terminal/instore-solution/NET/ISwpTrmCallbackInterface/index.md

 title: ISwpTrmCallbackInterface
 ---

-The callbacks are only called if running as a server.
-However the Create method requires a ISwpTrmCallbackInterface, so just implement them without code if not running server mode.
+The callbacks are only used if running as a server.
+However the Create method requires a ISwpTrmCallbackInterface, so only implement them without code if you are not running server mode.
 [Sample code runing client only][clientonly].

 ## ConfirmationHandler